-Imagine to be a contractor, and you want a secure black box to keep your customer data on your PC.
+Imagine being a contractor, and you want a secure black box to keep your customer data on your PC.

 This will come very useful, for example, in case of loss or theft of your notebook.